-People don’t call this one Grey Goose.
+Apparently, people don’t call this one Grey Goose.
 They just call it the Goose.
 Just like they call Stolichnaya just Stoli.
 Anyway, that’s cool with me.
-I just want to fit in.
-So there: I am trying the Goose now!
+I want to fit in.
+So there: I’m about to try the Goose now!

 Grey Goose doesn’t disappoint

-Anyway, this was one of those rare instances where high hopes were solidly met.
-The Goose was good, in fact it reminded me of Belvedere: a taste that is utterly smooth, even balmy, and a rich aftertaste that has a slightly sweet, lingering aroma.
+Aaaaaanyway, we’re here to review some vodka brands, not gossip about them.
+And I have to say that this was one of those rare instances where high hopes were solidly met.
+The Goose was good, in fact it reminded me of Belvedere: a taste so smooth, even balmy, and a rich aftertaste that has a slightly sweet, lingering aroma.

-Get this if you have something to celebrate.
-Don’t put it in the fridge, it’s way too good for that.
-And don’t use it in mixed drinks.
-Have it neat, at room temperature.
-Have it with some snacks and some friends.
+Don’t get this as a status symbol.
+Buy a bottle if you have something to celebrate.
+And don’t put it in the fridge!
+It’s way too good for that.
+I wouldn’t use it in mixed drinks, either.
+I enjoyed drinking the Goose neat and at room temperature.
+With some snacks and some friends.